Tesla stock sinks as Barclays says it's time 'to move to the sidelines'

 In response, Tesla shares are down nearly 6% in midday trading on Wednesday, poised for the stock’s biggest loss in two months.

-Levy’s main thesis for the downgrade rests on three main points: the AI effect that may be overblown, Tesla’s recent Supercharger deals and uncertain benefits, and most importantly how multiple expansion is really the “entirety of the rally.”
+Levy’s main thesis for the downgrade rests on three main points: the AI effect that may be overblown, Tesla’s recent Supercharger deals and uncertain benefits, and, most importantly, how multiple expansion is really the “entirety of the rally.”

-As for AI, the recent run up in Nvidia and other AI-related stocks that looped in Tesla made sense because of the company’s ventures like FSD (full self driving), its Dojo supercomputer, and the Optimus robot (though somewhat ironically CEO Elon Musk has warned about the dangers of AI).
+As for AI, the recent run-up in Nvidia and other AI-related stocks that looped in Tesla made sense because of the company’s ventures like FSD (full self-driving), its Dojo supercomputer, and the Optimus robot (though somewhat ironically CEO Elon Musk has warned about the dangers of AI).
 Levy however believes AI is a “long-dated” opportunity for Tesla, not something that can be counted on right now to considerably boost its valuation.

-Similarly Tesla’s charging deals with Ford, GM, and Rivian are seen more as creating “marketing benefits” for Tesla, with any gains again probably coming in the long-term, Levy says.
+Similarly, Tesla’s charging deals with Ford, GM, and Rivian are seen more as creating “marketing benefits” for Tesla, with any gains again probably coming in the long term, Levy says.

 The biggest factor for the ~$300 billion run-up in Tesla stock has been its expanding multiple, Levy said.
-Tesla’s near term fundamentals haven’t changed, and while other AI-related stock have seen positive profit revisions that led to market cap increases, this isn’t the case for Tesla.
+Tesla’s near-term fundamentals haven’t changed, and while other AI-related stocks have seen positive profit revisions that led to market cap increases, this isn’t the case for Tesla.

 Levy believes a number of factors fly in the face of that ballooning multiple, including that Barclays believes Tesla’s 2024 consensus EPS estimates are still too rosy and need to be brought down.
-In addition, Tesla’s margins are still “uncertain” given recent price cuts, though it possible margins may have troughed.
-Finally more price cuts may be necessary as Model 3 inventories look bloated, and increased Model Y production in Giga Austin and Berlin may necessitate further price reductions, again hurting margins.
+In addition, Tesla’s margins are still “uncertain” given recent price cuts, though it is possible margins may have troughed.
+Finally, more price cuts may be necessary as Model 3 inventories look bloated, and increased Model Y production in Giga Austin and Berlin may necessitate further price reductions, again hurting margins.

 All that being said, Levy is still long-term bullish on Tesla’s prospects, just not a buyer at these levels.
 “We continue to see TSLA as the long-term winner amongst OEMs in the race to an EV world,” Levy says, but “near term fundamentals need to be considered.”